Sturk 1.1.0

 The message broker.

 The broker holds the list of all subscribers (StSubscriber) in usage and a dictionary of channels (StChannel).
-All the messaging done through channels created by the same broker will also use the same API for message construction (StLoadVt).
+All the messaging done through channels created by the same broker will also use the same API for message construction (StMessageVt).

 ◆ StChannel